Certified copy: Australia

 Certified copies can be quite basic in Australia due to the lack of legislation.
 More detail is often required by the person or agency requiring it.
 Sometimes the person or agency will contact the person certifying the copy to limit the possibility of a fraudulent copy.

-In some states and territories, police stations and libraries have arrangements to enable documents to be certified or witnessed by a justice of the peace.
-This service is free.
+In some states and territories, police stations and libraries have arrangements to enable documents to be certified or witnessed by a justice of the peace at no cost.

 Botswana

 Photocopies can be certified free at a police station.
 Certified copies, for example of the "Omang" state identity card, are widely used, and are often required for job applications, etc.

+Hong Kong SAR

+The Companies Ordinance, section 775 sets out categories of people who can certify a copy of a document for part 16 (Non-Hong Kong Companies).
+The categories include notaries public, solicitors, members of the Hong Kong Institute of Certified Public Accountants and members of the Hong Kong Chartered Governance Institute.

+The same categories of people may also certify, for the Ordinance, a translation into English or Chinese from another language.

 India

 In India, under section 2(j)(ii) of The Right to Information Act, 2005, the Public Information Officer (PIO) is mandatorily 'required to provide the appellant "Certified copies of documents or records."'
 In such a case, the PIO is only certifying that copies of documents or records are true copies of those held on a 'X' page of a 'X' file of the Public Authority, irrespective of their original source.